martinezpl/owlie-yt-addon/README.md

 ## Local development

 1. npm install --global web-ext
-2. cd firefox
+2. cd firefox / cd chromium
-3. web-ext run
+3. web-ext run --target chromium / firefox-desktop

 This will open a browser window with the plugin loaded and any changes will be dynamically reloaded.